skalarproduktraum/phd-thesis/chapters/scenery.md

 ### Language

 The first implementation challenge is finding the right language.
-The obvious choice for graphics applications would be C/C++, or newer/safer alternatives, such as Rust.
-As we have just mentioned, one of our goals is tight integration with the ImageJ ecosystem, targeting the JavaVM.
-While the JavaVM itself does not have the reputation of being a harbour for high-performance applications, usually resorting to C/C++, it offers a less steep learning curve for new users, and extremely well-designed abstractions between the different platforms we are targeting, making platform-specific code (mostly) unnecessary.
-We additionally view our framework as an interesting experiment on how to bring high-performance graphics to the JavaVM -- a task that should now not be as difficult as before anymore, owed to pipelined graphics/compute APIs such as OpenCL, CUDA or Vulkan.
+The obvious choice for graphics applications would be C/C++, or newer/safer alternatives, such as Rust[^rustnote].

+One of our goals however is tight integration with the ImageJ ecosystem, which is targeting the JavaVM.
+While the JavaVM itself does not have the reputation of being a harbour for high-performance applications, which usually resort to C/C++, it offers a less steep learning curve for new users, and extremely well-designed abstractions e.g. for multithreading between the different platforms we are targeting, making platform-specific code unnecessary in most cases.

+We additionally view our framework as an interesting experiment on how to bring high-performance graphics to the JavaVM — a task that should now not be as difficult as before anymore, owed to pipelined graphics/compute APIs such as OpenCL, CUDA or Vulkan.

-As said before, we aim for excellent interoperability with the ImageJ ecosystem, yet wanted to use a functional language to make it easy to reason about the code, and prevent the amounts of boilerplate code usually necessary in pure-Java projects.
+We aim for excellent interoperability with the ImageJ ecosystem, yet wanted to use a functional language to make it easy to reason about the code, and prevent the high amounts of boilerplate code usually necessary in pure-Java projects.
 Within the realm of JavaVM-based languages, the contenders[^contendernote] therefore were

 * _Clojure_, a Lisp dialect,
 * _Scala_, a functional and object-oriented language developed at _EPFL_,
 * _Kotlin_, a language using both functional and object-oriented paradigms by the company JetBrains.

-_Clojure_ unfortunately has a very steep learning curve, resulting in a small pool of experts, and _Scala_ makes use from existing Java code difficult. _Kotlin_ on the other hand provides a useful functional feature set, as well as low entry barriers, and a well developed, open-source and commercially maintained IDE [^kotlinlink] Further, Kotlin is also useable as a scripting language (see [https://github.com/hbrandl/kscript](https://github.com/hbrandl/kscript)).
-Since 2017, Kotlin is also a first-class citizen on the Android platform, which has since significantly boosted its popularity.
+_Clojure_ unfortunately has a very steep learning curve, resulting in a small pool of experts, and _Scala_ makes use from existing Java code difficult. _Kotlin_ on the other hand provides a useful functional feature set, as well as low entry barriers, and a well developed, open-source and commercially maintained IDE [^kotlinlink].
+Kotlin is additionally useable as a scripting language (see [https://github.com/hbrandl/kscript](https://github.com/hbrandl/kscript)).
+Since 2017, Kotlin is also a first-class citizen on the Android platform, which has since significantly boosted its popularity, making it one of the most popular newcomer languages, as determined by the PyPL index (_P_opularit_Y_ of _P_rogramming _L_anguages, [pypl.github.io](https://pypl.github.io)).

-Coming back to our previous remark about native languages vs. the JavaVM: In addition to targeting the JavaVM, _Kotlin_ also offers support for JavaScript and actual native code as target (via LLVM [@Lattner:2004vw]), making the design choice more future-proof, just in the case that the JVM should at some day present unsurmountable issues, or should we decide to include the web browser as our deployment target of choice.
+Finally, returning to our previous remark about native languages vs. the JavaVM: In addition to targeting the JavaVM, _Kotlin_ also offers to transpile to JavaScript or to actual native code (via LLVM [@Lattner:2004vw]), making our design choice more future-proof, in the case that the JavaVM should at some day present unsurmountable issues, or should we decide to include the web browser in our list of deployment targets.

+[^rustnote]: Rust is a new multi-paradigm programming language focused on memory safety, see [rustlang.org](https://rust-lang.org).
 [^kotlinlink]: see [kotlinlang.org](https://kotlinlang.org).
 [^contendernote]: As of early 2016, when the project was started.
 Since then, other languages, such as Ceylon, have matured a lot, and would probably now be considered as well.

 ### Graphics APIs

+The graphics API is the API that makes talking to the GPU possible.
+Historically, and before graphics cards were actually called GPUs, the developer would manipulate the geometry to be shown on screen on the CPU, and the graphics card would execute a hard-wired in-silicon graphics that could not be changed.
+OpenGL is an example for an API that originated in this era, back when graphics cards did not offer actual programmability.

-OpenGL is a graphics API originally developed by Silicon Graphics (SGI) in the early 1990's for their graphics workstations.
+OpenGL has originally been developed by Silicon Graphics (SGI) in the early 1990's for their graphics workstations.
 Originally intended for CAD/CAM applications, OpenGL soon became the go-to API for developing cross-platform graphics applications and games.

 Since the early days of OpenGL, and also after further development had been handed over to the Khronos Group, OpenGL's development model has been based around the definition of a standard, augmented by extensions approved by the Khronos Group's Architecture Review Board (ARB).
 New versions of the standard were then essentially made out of sets of mandatory ARB extensions a GPU would have to support to be declared compatible with OpenGL x.y.

-Shader-based rendering has been introduced into OpenGL fully with OpenGL 2.1, with further extensions made with 3.3 and 4.1.
+Shader-based rendering, and with that, more and more programmability of the graphics pipeline, has been introduced into OpenGL fully with OpenGL 2.1, with further extensions made with 3.3 and 4.1.
 What has not changed since the beginning though, is the basic programming model, where the programmer would modify a global state, and render objects either directly (in the ancient days of OpenGL 1.x), or with the help of vertex buffer objects (VBOs).
+This programming model mapped very well to the early, non-programmable graphics cards.

 Unfortunately, this programming model does not map well to current-generation GPUs, which have become massively parallel computing machines, with some sporting 4000 individual cores and more.
-They do not have the flexibility of regular CPUs, but eclipse them easily in floating-point compute power.
+These cores do not have the flexibility of regular CPUs, but eclipse them easily in specialty disciplines, such as the floating-point computations needed for matrix and vector math utilised heavily in both graphics and machine learning.

-In 2016, the Khronos Group has published a new graphics API named _Vulkan_, aiming at alleviating the issues with OpenGL, essentially starting with a clean slate.
-Vulkan provides a much deeper, _close-to-metal_ access to the GPU than OpenGL does, further differences are:
+In 2016, the Khronos Group has published a new graphics API named _Vulkan_, aiming at alleviating the issues with OpenGL, and essentially starting with a clean slate.
+Vulkan provides a much deeper, _close-to-metal_ access to the GPU than OpenGL does, with the main differences being:

 * More verbose code, with less checks done by the driver, leading to more clarity about what is done, when, and how.
 Now however the developer needs to take greater care in adhering to the specification, as it clearly states that the driver is allowed to crash an application in case it is behaving out-of-spec.
+* Better options for validation on the developer side — while the driver does not do much checks anymore, such can be activated by so called _Validation Layers_, which largely affect performance, but provide highly detailed information about where and when a problem took place, giving the developer quicker insight how to fix that problem.
-* Higher possible performance by caching command buffers containing rendering commands, instead of scene iteration with every frame.
+* Higher possible performance by caching command buffers containing rendering commands, instead of scene iteration and draw call issueing with every frame.
 Command buffers can also be created by multiple threads in parallel, but need to be submitted serially.
-* Resources, such as textures and buffers, and their descriptors, have to be allocated and managed on a much more fine-grained level than with OpenGL.
+* Resources, such as textures and buffers, and their descriptors, have to be allocated and managed on a much more fine-grained level than with OpenGL, but can be accessed directly, and do not need to be bound to texture units like in OpenGL.
 * Vendor-independent (Homogeneous) Multi-GPU support (since Vulkan 1.1).
 * A Conformance Test Suite (CTS) for the graphics drivers, ensuring that a Vulkan-based application behaves the same on all drivers.
 * Shaders are not loaded from GLSL text files, but compiled SPIR-V byte code, with interesting new possibilities for introspection and reflection, e.g. via the tool/library _spirv-cross_.